 On November 14, 2013, the Company received a waiver from ROS Acquisition Offshore LP ("ROS") for failure to achieve \$10.5 million of revenue in the third quarter of 2013.
-In exchange for the waiver and reduction of future quarterly minimum revenue thresholds, the Company issued 1,500,000 shares of restricted stock to an affiliate of ROS on November 25, 2013.
+In exchange for the waiver and reduction of future quarterly minimum revenue thresholds, the Company issued 150,000 shares of restricted stock to an affiliate of ROS on November 25, 2013.

-During the first quarter of 2014, we issued 1,500,000 shares of our common stock to an affiliate of ROS pursuant to a Sixth Amendment to our Credit Agreement with ROS whereby we borrowed an additional \$4 million under our Credit Agreement.
+During the first quarter of 2014, the Company issued 150,000 shares of common stock to an affiliate of ROS pursuant to a Sixth Amendment to our Credit Agreement with ROS whereby we borrowed an additional \$4 million under our Credit Agreement.
 This issuance has been accounted for as a debt discount and will be amortized over the life of the loan.
 See Note 7, "Long-Term Debt" below.